vimc/montagu-api/docs/spec/spec.md

 clear that you have correctly connected to the API.
 It also tells you what endpoints are implemented in the version you are currently connected to.

+For each endpoint, the full URL is provided, as well as the HTTP method used to access the endpoint.
+Some endpoints may return data in different formats depending on the client's `Accept` header; this is indicated by the `content_type` field.

+The API will return an error 404 if you provide a valid URL, but use the wrong HTTP method or do not accept any of the possible content types.

 Required permissions: User does not need to be logged in to access this endpoint.

 Schema: [`Index.schema.json`](../schemas/Index.schema.json)